Chapter 19 Starts in the third month after the COI (Children of Israel) left Egypt. Moses goes up the mountain to talk to Yahweh and is told this.

 Eagles’ wings?
 They have already taken three months on a journey that should take less than two weeks.
 Spoilers: It will take them forty years.
 Are these people really treasured by god above all other people?
 A quick check of history leads me to be exceedingly glad I am not treasured by god.
 That passage ends with describing Israel as a nation that is holy and a kingdom of priests, yet they are soon to be committing a great deal of genocide and atrocities.
 It’s in their book.

-Moses then tells everyone what god told him.
+Verse 8, Moses goes back up the mountain and tells god everyone is on board, and god tells them what to do to get ready for his appearance.
 They are to wash their clothes and get ready, because in three days god will appear to Moses and speak to him so everyone can hear god’s words.
 Then, they will, “believe thee forever.”
 Okay.

 The warning is also passed out that anyone touching the mountain (besides Moses and Aaron) will die!
 Not magic struck-down-by-the-hand-of-god die, but stoned or stabbed to death by the people.
 This includes animals wandering onto the mountain as well.